himanshugoyal-git/rails-bot/README.md

 # Rails::Bot
 Building a bot for the chatting functionality in the Rails Application.
 Write now using GoogleCustomSearchApi for the query part.
+You can check it out here: https://www.ideakart.com (For Desktop Version Only)

 <a href="https://badge.fury.io/rb/rails-bot"><img src="https://badge.fury.io/rb/rails-bot.svg" alt="Gem Version" height="18"></a>